 The (#1293)Group Addressed GAS subfield is set to 1 to indicate that the STA is capable of receiving Group Addressed GAS Request and Group Addressed GAS Response frames and is set to 0 otherwise.

-The Fragment Retransmission subfield, when present in a GAS Initial Response frame, is set to 1 to indicate that the responding STA is capable of retransmitting a GAS Query Response fragment upon request and is set to 0 otherwise.
+The Fragment Retransmission subfield, when present in a GAS Initial Request or GAS Initial Response frame, is set to 1 to indicate that the responding STA is capable of retransmitting a GAS Query Request or Response fragment upon request and is set to 0 otherwise.

 The Maximum Channel Time Flag subfield is set to 1 to indicate that the Maximum Channel Time field is present in the element and is set to 0 otherwise.